11ty/eleventy-base-blog/content/blog/2024-05-01-cacophony.md

 With some continued routing woes, I wasn't able to project the colorful display of video thumbnails as I intended, so I used my laptop's display instead.
 Folks passing by were excited, confused, disturbed, entertained, and generally interested, since there is very little visual indication of all of the many simultaneous streams of audio that were booming off the semi-circular apartment I was squatting in for the evening.

-{% include "figure.njk"
+{% figure
-    src: "/assets/videos/ongoing.mp4"
+    "/assets/videos/ongoing.mp4",
-    caption: "A quick clip - sadly the drones of the surrounding performances did just that :)"
+    "A quick clip - sadly the drones of the surrounding performances did just that :)"
 %}